-Zimbabwe Miners Federation (ZMF) Mash central chairperson Masango Mahlahla speaking at the Mashonaland Central Outreach program held last week in Bindura said Zimbabwe like other African countries need to realize that supporting indigenous miners (Artisanal and Small Scale Miners ASM) and fostering their future is the way to go.
+Zimbabwe Miners Federation (ZMF) Mashonaland central chairperson Masango Mahlahla speaking at the Mashonaland central outreach program held in Bindura last month said Zimbabwe like other African countries need to realize that supporting indigenous miners (Artisanal and Small Scale Miners ASM) and fostering their future is the way to go.

-“From time immemorial African mines are run by and owned by Foreigners with millions of dollars migrating from our continent… we look forward to raising our miners to new heights of transformation, growth of mining operations from small to medium, from medium to large cultivating a new crop of indigenous large scale Zimbabwean Miners.”
+“From time immemorial African mines are run and owned by Foreigners with millions of dollars migrating from our continent… we look forward to raising our miners to new heights of transformation, growth of mining operations from small to medium and from medium to large, cultivating a new crop of indigenous large scale Zimbabwean Miners.”
 Said Mahlahla.

-Mahlahla said that to achieve growth of ASM, ZMF is working closely and tirelessly with its publics such as local government, ministry of Mines, Banks, Fidelity, the central government among other key stakeholders to come up with clear road map that is going to impose the formalization of mining in Mash Central and Zimbabwe at large.
+He outlined that to achieve growth in ASM, ZMF is working closely and tirelessly with its stakeholders such as local government, ministry of Mines, Banks, Fidelity, the central government among other key stakeholders to come up with clear road map that is going to impose the formalization of mining in Mash Central and Zimbabwe at large.

 “I urge you all to listen carefully and understand the vision and the necessary factors that affect us… let us take this opportunity to understand what ASM is doing” said Mahlahla.

-The event was attended by various people such as the minister of state in Mashonaland central as the guest of honor, Monica Mavhunga, ZMF deputy secretary general Lindi Mpofu, small scale and artisanal miners among other decision makers from different entities.
+The event was also attended by various people such as the minister of state in Mashonaland central as the guest of honor- Monica Mavhunga, ZMF Mashonaland central executive, vice president Eng Murove, along with the small scale and artisan miners community and other decision makers from different entities.